Bryan Konietzko: Personal life

 Konietzko was born in 1976 in a suburb of Cleveland, Ohio.
-Konietzko graduated from Roswell High School in Roswell, Georgia, a suburb north of Atlanta.
+He graduated from Roswell High School in Roswell, Georgia, a suburb north of Atlanta.
 In 1994, he went back to Ohio and did his foundation year at the Art Academy of Cincinnati.
 He transferred to the Rhode Island School of Design where he met his friend and future collaborator, Michael Dante DiMartino.
 He earned a Bachelor of Fine Arts (BFA) in Illustration in 1998.
 He joined DiMartino in Los Angeles, California, where the latter helped the former get his foot in the door of the TV animation industry.
 He lived in Waterbury, Vermont in 2023.
 Konietzko is married to professional dancer Elisabeth "Lisa" Wahlander (born 1981).
-Wahlander is a former employee of his, whom he met during the production of Avatar: The Last Airbender, where she worked as a martial arts coordinator and videographer.
+Wahlander was an employee of his, whom he met during the production of Avatar: The Last Airbender, where she worked as a martial arts coordinator and videographer.

 Konietzko is also active in photography and has a band, Ginormous, with which he has released several albums.
 These include Our Ancestors' Intense Love Affair and At Night, Under Artificial Light.
 In 2017, he founded a heavy metal band named Eonothem.